dimonss/AccountingForRepairsFront/CONNECTION_STATUS.md

 ### 3. Offline Blocking for Operations
 - **Button disabling**: "Add Repair", "Edit", "Delete", and "Reports" buttons are disabled when offline
 - **Modal blocking**: Both repair creation and editing are blocked in the modal when offline
+- **Status changes**: Repair status dropdown is disabled when offline
 - **Reports blocking**: Reports button and period selection are blocked when offline
 - **User feedback**: Clear tooltips and alerts explain why actions are blocked
 - **Consistent behavior**: All data modifications and reports require online connection